benjaminion/upgrading-ethereum-book/src/book.md

 #### Further reading

  - The "nothing at stake" problem is discussed in the [Proof of Stake FAQ](https://eth.wiki/concepts/proof-of-stake-faqs#what-is-the-nothing-at-stake-problem-and-how-can-it-be-fixed)
+ - [Parametrizing Casper: the decentralization/finality time/overhead tradeoff](https://medium.com/@VitalikButerin/parametrizing-casper-the-decentralization-finality-time-overhead-tradeoff-3f2011672735) presents some early reasoning about the trade-offs.
+Things have moved on somewhat since then, most notably with the advent of BLS aggregate signatures.
+ - [Why 32 ETH validator sizes?](https://notes.ethereum.org/@vbuterin/rkhCgQteN#Why-32-ETH-validator-sizes) from Vitalik's Serenity Design Rationale.

 <!--
 Types of participant.